awsdocs/amazon-efs-user-guide/doc_source/troubleshooting-efs-general.md

 An Amazon EC2 instance can hang because you deleted a file system mount target without first unmounting the file system\.

 **Action to Take**
 Before you delete a file system mount target, unmount the file system\.
-For more information about unmounting your Amazon EFS file system, see [Unmounting File Systems](mounting-fs-mount-cmd-general.md#unmounting-fs)\.
+For more information about unmounting your Amazon EFS file system, see [Unmounting file systems](mounting-fs-mount-cmd-general.md#unmounting-fs)\.

 ## Application Writing Large Amounts of Data Hangs<a name="application-large-data-hangs"></a>